-- 5. The flex funds will be monitored by the RBHA/DBH to evaluate cost effectiveness and the impact of the flex fund resources on consumer outcomes. - 6.
-The consumer receiving assistance shall be registered in an appropriate service through the DBH's centralized data system (CDS), in order to track utilization patterns and to ensure appropriate follow up. - 7.
-RBHA agrees to submit supporting documentation, at the request of the DBH, to substantiate any flex fund that are questioned by the DBH.
-The RBHA must track use of flex funds by consumer by month by expense to ensuring compliance with the policy.
-The Tracking Document should be made available to the DBH upon request. - 8.
-The DBH will review the RBHA's quarterly flex fund documentation and provide feedback, if needed.
-Should the review show the flex funds going to an unallowable expense and no exception requested has been submitted and approved, the DBH reserves the right to ask for payback.
+- 1. The Provider agrees to bill monthly for flex funds by consumer using the EBS.
+The process for doing so can be found in the EBS manual. - 2.
+Until the EBS is updated to allow billing for flex funds, the RBHA will use the newest version of the flex fund form provided by the DBH, or other DBH approved form, to track flex funds.
+The RBHA will submit this form and required supporting documentation as part of monthly billing to the DBH as outlined in their contracts. - The RBHA shall ensure that the flex fund expenditures do not exceed budgeted amounts. - 4.
+The flex funds will be monitored by the RBHA and DBH to evaluate cost effectiveness and the impact of the flex fund resources on consumer outcomes. - 5.
+The consumer receiving assistance shall be registered in an appropriate service through the DBH's centralized data system (CDS) to track utilization patterns and ensure appropriate follow up. - 6.
+RBHA agrees to submit supporting documentation, at the request of the DBH, to substantiate any flex funds that are questioned by the DBH. - 7.
+The DBH will review the RBHA's monthly flex fund utilization and provide feedback if needed.
+Should the review show the flex funds going to an unallowable expense or ineligible consumer, the DBH reserves the right to ask for payback.